 Ever hear the expression, “mum’s the word,” meaning, be silent and don’t reveal the secret?
 Well, it turns out that chrysanthemum flowers, commonly known as mums in the west, do have a secret.
 Not only are these beautiful, bright-colored flowers a delight to behold, they also are considered a delicious, medicinal food in China.

 Ju Hua is in the category of Chinese herbs that clears heat.
 It also disperses wind, calms the Liver and improves vision.
-Its main active compound is Chlorogenic acid, which has been studied for its antioxidant and anti-inflammatory effects, as well as its beneficial roles on glucose and lipid metabolism.7
+Its main active compound is Chlorogenic acid, which has been studied for its role in supporting a normal aging process.

 In addition to decorating your home with mums, you can drink chrysanthemum flower tea.